 It’s worth reviewing your original malpractice policy to understand how these terms will carry forward into your tail coverage.

-We go over more details about the consent-to-settle clause in our med mal 101 page, along with other policy terms.
+We go over more details about the consent-to-settle clause in this med mal 101 page, along with other policy terms.

 If you retire, purchase tail coverage, and later return to practice, your previous tail policy remains in place for the coverage period it was intended to protect.
 However, you’ll need a new malpractice policy going forward - and in some cases, prior acts coverage can be secured instead of purchasing a new tail policy again.
 A broker can help assess which option fits best if you plan to return to medicine.